peter-murray/node-hue-api/README.md

     "time": "January 1, 2014 07:00:30"
 };

+// --------------------------
+// Using a promise
 api.updateSchedule(scheduleId, updatedValues)
     .then(displayResult)
     .done();

+// --------------------------
+// Using a callback
+api.updateSchedule(scheduleId, updatedValues, function(err, result) {
+    if (err) throw err;
+    displayResult(result);
+});
 ```

-The result from the promise will be an object with the properties of the schedule that were updated and __true__ as the
+The result from the promise will be an object with the properties of the schedule that were updated and ``true`` as the
 value of each one that was successful.
 ```
 {